iter8-tools/iter8/mkdocs/docs/roadmap.md

 # Roadmap

 1. **Integration with more Kubernetes and OpenShift stacks**
+    * Enhanced support for KFServing and Istio
     * Support for OpenShift Serverless
-    * Enhanced support for KFServing and Istio
     * Support for Ambassador and Kong networking layers for KNative
+    * Support for experimenting with configuration and routes for Knative
 2. **Improved installation**
     * Multi-stack installation, iter8 Helm chart, iter8 Operator
 3. **GitOps**